 Details regarding server errors.
 For this, I have integrated ELMAH into my application, so I log everything that ELMAH logs.

 ELMAH logs details of errors and presents them to me.
-ELMAH logs to my own database, but Microsoft Application Insights also logs some of this.
+ELMAH loggs to my own database - it is an offline service.